knadoor/4Mation-Frontend-Challenge-Custom-Build/README.md

 {"stat":"fail","code":2,"message":"Permission denied"}

 This can be confirmed by accessing the JavaScript console and opening the JSON response link found after the "EXIF request URL is" string.

+EDIT:
+Newer version of script has improved error checking and I've added meaningful error messages.